pallavi-govind-rao/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-it is base on HTML,CSS and JavaScript
+it is based on HTML,CSS and JavaScript